 Fursdon House, has evolved from a modest cob and thatch dwelling to the elegant Georgian manor house you see today.

-The Fursdon family has lived on this site near Exeter since 1259.
+The Fursdon family has lived on this site near Exeter since 1259 and we continue to live here!

 You will hear family anecdotes and be offered an insight into the life and times of the squires of the manor of Fursdon including tales of a ghost and a dragon!

-The intimate family museum reflects this long history and some 18th and 19th century family costumes are displayed.
+Our museum reflects this long history and some fine examples of 18th and 19th century family costumes are displayed.
+The fabrics and costumes on show are changed each year and the inspiration for this years' exhibition is the natural world.

 Over the last 35 years we have developed, redesigned and extended the gardens at Fursdon so that we are now able to share them with visitors.
 There is a mix of formal and informal planting with lots of places to sit and enjoy the extensive views and appreciate the tranquility of the Devon countryside.